x

 When elected leaders and public officials fly to Munich this month for the Carolina Panthers' game, records show flights and hotels alone will cost up to $80,000.

-CHARLOTTE, N.C. — When eight Charlotte City Councilmembers and several city employees head to Germany later this month for the Carolina Panthers' game in Munich, newly obtained records show the cost for their flights and hotels alone will approach $80,000.
+CHARLOTTE, N.C. — When eight Charlotte city councilmembers and several city employees head to Germany in November for the Carolina Panthers' game in Munich, newly obtained records show the cost for their flights and hotels alone will approach $80,000.

 As WCNC Charlotte uncovered last week, two-thirds of the city council is making the trip, not just for the game, but to also try to recruit and retain German businesses, meet elected leaders there and learn how they're solving urban problems.